boylea/devops-talk/practicioners-devops.md

 * Traces path across services

-^ Trace the path of a request as it travels across a complex system, connecting the pieces ^ See where the slow component of your system is
+^ Trace the path of a request as it travels across a complex system, connecting the pieces

+^ For us, we're maybe tracing the path of a peice of data as it flows through the system, recording timestamps at application boundaries.
+When you connect these together, you can see where the slow component of your system is

 ---